 What does a critical essay look like?

 This is a type of academic writing where you as the writer will analyse and evaluate text.
-For you to become a pro at critical writing, you will need to support your arguments and ideas with evidence as to how you were able to come to a specific conclusion.
+For you to become a pro at critical writing, you need to support your arguments and ideas with evidence to prove how you reached a specific conclusion.